Postman Pat: The Movie: Plot

-Patrick "Pat" Clifton, also known as "Postman Pat" (Stephen Mangan), is a friendly postman who has been delivering letters in the village of Greendale in the north of England for years.
-He is planning to take his wife, Sara (Susan Duerden), on a late honeymoon to Italy.
-He tries to afford it through a bonus from his employer, the Special Delivery Service (SDS), but their new boss, Edwin Carbunkle (Peter Woodward), has cancelled all bonuses.
-He plans to make SDS more efficient by replacing its human workers with robots, thinking that being friendly is a waste of time.
+Patrick "Pat" Clifton, also known as "Postman Pat", is a friendly postman who delivers letters in the English village of Greendale with his cat Jess.
+One day, Pat plans to take his wife, Sara, on a late honeymoon to Italy, and intends to afford it through a bonus from his employer, the Special Delivery Service.
+However, their new boss, Edwin Carbunkle, has cancelled all bonuses, and plans to make SDS more efficient and profitable by replacing its human workers with machinery.